ifad/chronomodel/README.md

 Every other housekeeping of the temporal structure is handled behind the scenes by the other schema statements.
 E.g.:

- * `rename_table`  - renames tables, views, sequences, indexes and rules
+ * `rename_table`  - renames tables, views, sequences, indexes and triggers
  * `drop_table`    - drops the temporal table and all dependant objects
- * `add_column`    - adds the column to the current table and updates rules
+ * `add_column`    - adds the column to the current table and updates triggers
- * `rename_column` - renames the current table column and updates the rules
+ * `rename_column` - renames the current table column and updates the triggers
- * `remove_column` - removes the current table column and updates the rules
+ * `remove_column` - removes the current table column and updates the triggers
  * `add_index`     - creates the index in the history table as well
  * `remove_index`  - removes the index from the history table as well